Enhancer (genetics): Methods of study

 There are numerous methods to study enhancers, such as site-directed mutagenesis, comparative genomics, or in-vitro analysis of transcription-factor binding assays (e.g. EMSA).
 More recently, high-throughput methods have been established that allow scientists to analyze thousands of enhancers in parallel.
-For instance, massively parallel reporter assays (MPRAs) and self-transcribing active regulatory region sequencing (STARR-seq) have revolutionized enhancer characterization.
-However, MPRA and STARR-seq datasets generated in cell lines such as K562 found substantial inconsistencies in enhancer calls from different labs that are primarily due to technical variations in both experimental details and data processing.
+For instance, massively parallel reporter assays (MPRAs) such as self-transcribing active regulatory region sequencing (STARR-seq) have revolutionized enhancer characterization.
+Next to direct measurements of enhancer activity, indirect measurements also allow the study of enhancers in a genome-wide fashion.
+Examples include: chromatin accessibility (measured using for example ATAC-seq or its Single-cell sequencing variants) or H3K27ac (measured using for example ChIP sequencing).

 Examples in the human genome

 HACNS1

 HACNS1 (also known as CENTG2 and located in the Human Accelerated Region 2) is a gene enhancer "that may have contributed to the evolution of the uniquely opposable human thumb, and possibly also modifications in the ankle or foot that allow humans to walk on two legs".
 Evidence to date shows that of the 110,000 gene enhancer sequences identified in the human genome, HACNS1 has undergone the most change during the evolution of humans following the split with the ancestors of chimpanzees.